The times, they are a-changing!

 We suggest implementing a structured assessment framework and phased approach with clear steps, timelines, and milestones.

-5. Detailed requirements gathering and scoping
+5. Requirements gathering and scoping

 What’s involved: